beejjorgensen/cs344_curriculum/week05/project-5.md

 The goals here are multifold:

 * Get used to the user side of memory management
-* Refresh on linked lists as a concept
+* Refresh on linked lists as a concept (since we'll be using these soon)
 * Get more pointer practice

 Subsequent projects may make use of this.